geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 The #GISChat, born on Twitter and now on [Mastodon](https://mapstodon.space/tags/gischat), [BlueSky](https://bsky.app/hashtag/gischat), and even [LinkedIn](https://www.linkedin.com/feed/hashtag/gischat/), enables interaction on geomatics-related topics.
 There have already been initiatives to bring all this together in a [web application](https://gis.chat/).

-And then, concerning the QGIS project in particular, there are already communication channels all over the place: [mailing lists](https://qgis.org/community/organisation/mailinglists/), [Telegram](https://t.me/joinchat/Aq2V5RPoxYYhXqUPoxRWPQ), [Discourse](https://discourse.osgeo.org/c/qgis/11), Signal, WhatsApp...
+And then, regarding the QGIS project in particular, there are already communication channels all over the place: [mailing lists](https://qgis.org/community/organisation/mailinglists/), [Telegram](https://t.me/joinchat/Aq2V5RPoxYYhXqUPoxRWPQ), [Discourse](https://discourse.osgeo.org/c/qgis/11), Signal, WhatsApp...
 But not right in QGIS!
 Too bad, isn't it?

 ----